osg-htc/docs/docs/data/xrootd/install-standalone.md

 #### Enabling multi-user support

-!!! note
-    This is not necessary when XRootD is used for read-only access

 !!! bug "VOMS attribute mappings incompatible with `xrootd-multiuser` in OSG 3.6"
     The OSG 3.6 configuration of XRootD uses the `XrdVoms` plugin, which pass along the entire VOMS FQAN as the groupname to the authorization layer (see the section on [authorization database file formatting](#formatting)).